Bertrand Clauzel: Salamanca: "a grand attempt to retrieve the battle"

-After the failed invasion of Portugal, in 1812 the French concentrated their forces to besiege Valencia and withdrew other units in preparation for the invasion of Russia.
+After the failed invasion of Portugal in 1812, the French concentrated their forces to besiege Valencia and withdrew other units in preparation for the invasion of Russia.
 This left other areas of the Spanish theatre stripped of troops.
-Wellington, having previously secured key fortresses at the Spanish–Portuguese border, opted to attack, threatening the northern road connecting Madrid to Burgos and then France.
+General Lord Wellington, having previously secured key fortresses at the Spanish–Portuguese border, opted to attack, threatening the northern road connecting Madrid to Burgos and then on to France.

-Marmont initially retreated in the face of Wellington's superior forces, but once reinforced, he attempted to force the Anglo-Portuguese army to retreat.
-Marmont attempted this by marching to turn Wellington's flank and threaten its lines of communication back to Portugal; it was these manoeuvres that instigated the Battle of Salamanca.
+Marmont initially retreated in the face of Wellington's superior forces, but once reinforced, he attempted to force the Anglo-Portuguese army to retreat or give battle.
+Marmont attempted this by marching to turn Wellington's flank, and threaten its lines of communication back to Portugal; it was these manoeuvres that instigated the Battle of Salamanca.

 As the battle began, Clauzel's division was initially positioned behind the French left wing.
-After the rout of Jean Guillaume Barthélemy Thomières's division, it advanced to reinforce the faltering line.
+After the rout of Jean Guillaume Barthélemy Thomières's division, Clauzel's division advanced to reinforce the faltering line.
 With both Marshal Marmont and General Jean Pierre François Bonet wounded, Clauzel, as the most senior officer available, assumed command of the French forces under challenging circumstances.
 Marmont's attempt to flank had exposed the divisions led by Thomières and Antoine Louis Popon de Maucune to an Anglo-Portuguese assault.
 According to Lewis Butler, Clauzel's subsequent actions constituted "a grand attempt to retrieve the battle".

 The battlefield was characterised by two small hills, the lesser and the greater Arapiles.
 The lesser Arapile was situated at the heart of the Anglo-Portuguese army's position, while the greater Arapile occupied a central position in the French army's deployment.
 Both hills served as crucial points, securing the flanks of each army's formations.
 Clauzel's strategy aimed to counter the attack on his left flank by launching an assault on the Anglo-Portuguese centre to capture the lesser Arapile.

-The offensive proved unsuccessful as it was met with staunch resistance from fresh enemy troops, resulting in disarray among the French forces and leaving them vulnerable to subsequent assaults on their left and centre.
+The offensive proved unsuccessful as it was met with staunch resistance from fresh enemy troops.
+The retreat and resulting disarray among the French forces left them vulnerable to subsequent assaults on their left and centre.
 The battle culminated in a resounding defeat for the French, with Butler noting that the engagements had rendered the divisions of Maucune, Thomières, and Clauzel incapable of functioning as cohesive military units.

 Lievyns reports that Clauzel became known as the "unfortunate hero of the Arapiles" following the battle.